Daniels County Health Data

 What is the life expectancy in Daniels County?

-Life expectancy data for Daniels County is currently being processed from CDC records.
+Life expectancy data for Daniels County is not available in the current dataset.

 How does Daniels County health compare to the Montana average?